Board of Directors

 Rob is currently part owner and the Managing Director of Ceres BioSystems India Private Limited (“Ceres India”).
 Ceres India is investing in and operating facilities in India that convert organic waste material into a valuable organic fertilizer.

 From June 1995 to October 2003, Rob was an elected member of the Legislative Assembly of Ontario and a member of the Government of Ontario Cabinet.
 He held a variety of positions including Minister without Portfolio with Responsibility for Privatization from August 2006 to June 2009, and then Minister of Correctional Services from June 1999 to April 2002.

 Rob has an MBA and a BA Economics from Queen’s University in Kingston, Ontario, Canada.

 Prior to entering politics, Rob worked at the Toronto Dominion Bank and at the Chase Manhattan Bank.

-Alar Soever, Mayor
+Alar Soever, Vice-Chair

 Now the Mayor of The Town of The Blue Mountains, Alar Soever's connection to the region is longstanding.
 Alar grew up spending his summers at the family cottage at Christie Beach that his father, a carpenter, built with a friend in 1955.
 It was at Christie Beach that Alar developed a love for the area, as well as an interest in rocks and fossils.